Community Action Agency

 On May 18, 1965, Tri-County Opportunities Council, Community Action Agency, was incorporated as a not-for-profit corporation in the State of Illinois for the following purposes:

-Although the Articles of Incorporation have been amended three times (1978, 1981, 1983) in order to add new counties and new programming, the purpose of the Agency remains essentially the same.
+Although the Articles of Incorporation have been amended four times in order to add new counties and new programming, the purpose of the Agency remains essentially the same.

-While this new program and organization-TCOC-had a number of dedicated, interested supports, its formation was not without controversy.
-Editorals, news articles and letters to the editor used such phrases as “wasting money," "giveaway program," "will damage their (poor people’s) desire to be self-sustaining," "something for nothing," "glamorizes and regards laziness."
-One man even went so far to ask "why would the agency look for the poor when all one has to do is hold out money and they will come!'
+While this new program and organization-TCOC-had a number of dedicated, interested supporters, its formation was not without controversy.
+Editorials, news articles and letters to the editor used such phrases as “wasting money”, “a giveaway program”, “will damage their (poor people’s) desire to be self-sustaining”, something for nothing”, “glamorizes and rewards laziness”.

-But the group of founders and supports persevered.
-A Board was formed consisting of 30 individuals (10 from each county); office space obtained at the Rock Falls High School and a grant written.
+But the group of founders and supporters persevered.
+A Board was formed consisting of 30 individuals (10 from each county), office space obtained at the Rock Falls High School and a grant written.
 The Board of Directors was headed by Ben Jokerst, Jr. of Rock Falls.
 The Rev. Alden Hickman, a Presbyterian pastor from Dixon, acted as the agency director, both unpaid and paid, during the first year.

-The first funding for the fledging Community Action Agency (CAA) was granted by the Office of Economic Opportunity (OEO) on December 3, 1965, in the amount of $34,839 which paid for a director and staff who would conduct a survey of the conditions of poverty and resulting needs in the three counties.
-The community action goal of stimulating local communities into mobilizing their own resources to combat their own local problems became, at that point, a reality.
+The first funding for this fledgling Community Action Agency was granted by the Office of Economic Opportunity (OEO) on December 3, 1965, in the amount of $34,839 which paid for a director and staff who would conduct a survey of conditions of poverty and resulting needs in the three counties.

-By October, 1966, Tri-County Opportunities Council, small and new as it was, had accomplished some amazing feats:
+By October, 1966, TCOC, small and new as it was, had accomplished some amazing feats.